f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

     DELETE https://{{velos_chassis1_chassis_partition1_ip}}:8888/restconf/data/f5-tenants:tenants/tenant={{velos_bigip_tenant1_name}}

 There is no need to enter anything in the payload of the API call.
-This should delete the specified tenant.
+This will delete the specified tenant.